Terms & Conditions

 4.3.2. suspend Subscriber's username or password access to the Service.

 4.4.
-Subscriber must inform 4G Internet immediately if Subscriber has any reason to believe that any username or password has become known to someone not authorised to use it or if any password is being or is likely to be used in any way that would breach these Terms and Conditions.
+Subscriber must inform NBL immediately if Subscriber has any reason to believe that any username or password has become known to someone not authorised to use it or if any password is being or is likely to be used in any way that would breach these Terms and Conditions.